nightjourney123/oaqjp-final-project-emb-ai/README.md

 # Repository for final project
+# Implements an Emotion Detector web application using Flask.